vppillai/h3Docs/system/mqtt/docs/interface.md

 **Summary**

-Initializes the System MQTT service.
+Connects to the configured MQTT Broker.

 **Description**

-This function initializes the instance of the System MQTT Service.
+This function opens a new instance and connects to the configured MQTT Broker.

 **Parameters**

-cfg 		- Configuration based on which the Cloud Service needs to Open  MqttFn 	- Function pointer to the Callback to be called in case of an event  cookie		- Cookie passed as one of the params in the Callback for the user to identify the service instance
+cfg 		- Configuration based on which the Cloud Service needs to Open<br>  MqttFn 	- Function pointer to the Callback to be called in case of an event<br>  cookie		- Cookie passed as one of the params in the Callback for the user to identify the service instance<br>

 **Returns**